-- 15. The day care home's opportunity to request an administrative review if a sponsoring organization issues a notice of proposed termination of the day care home's Program agreement, or if a sponsoring organization suspends participation due to health and safety concerns, in accordance with §226.6(1)(2). - 16.
-If so instructed by its sponsoring organization, the day care home's responsibility to distribute to parents a copy of the sponsoring organization's notice to parents. - Fire and health inspections copies of health and fire inspections conducted by local authorities must be maintained on file for all alternately approved homes. - Fingerprint cards sponsors must maintain a copy of each provider's fingerprint clearance card or fingerprint application (new provider's only).
-Sponsors must also maintain a copy of the fingerprint clearance card for all back-up providers. - Copy of license, certification, or standards sponsors must maintain a copy of each provider's license (DHS only), certificate (DES, tribal, military only), or child care standards (AA only).
-Providers must notify their sponsoring organization immediately if there are any changes in license or approval status. - Cost documentation sponsors must maintain documentation to support Program costs.
+- 15. The day care home's opportunity to request an administrative review if a Sponsoring Organization issues a notice of proposed termination of the day care home's program agreement, or if a Sponsoring Organization suspends participation due to health and safety concerns, in accordance with §226.6(1)(2). - 16.
+If so instructed by its Sponsoring Organization, the day care home's responsibility to distribute to parents a copy of the Sponsoring Organization's notice to parents. - Fire and health inspections copies of health and fire inspections conducted by local authorities must be maintained on file for all alternately approved homes. - Fingerprint cards Sponsors must maintain a copy of each provider's fingerprint clearance card or fingerprint application (new provider's only).
+Sponsors must also maintain a copy of the fingerprint clearance card for all back-upproviders. - Copy of license, certification, or standards Sponsors must maintain a copy of each provider's license (DHS only), certificate (DES, tribal, military only), or child care standards (AA only).
+Providers must notify their Sponsoring Organization immediately if there are any changes in license or approval status. - Cost documentation Sponsors must maintain documentation to support program costs.
 This includes, but is not limited to: - 1.
-Income to the Program.
+Income to the program.
 This includes all funds available, including CACFP reimbursement, to pay for Program related expenses; - 2.
 Copies of all claims for reimbursement submitted to the ADE; - 3.
-Receipts for all Program payments received from the ADE; and - 4.
+Receipts for all program payments received from the ADE; and - 4.
 Information regarding the dates and amounts of disbursement to each day care home.

-In addition to the above, sponsors must have original source documentation to support the following budget line items when they are approved and charged to the Program:
+In addition to the above, Sponsors must have original source documentation to support the following budget line items when they are approved and charged to the program:

-- 1. Labor
+- 1. Labor;

-- 2. Benefits
+- 2. Benefits;

-- 3. Depreciation and Use Allowance
+- 3. Depreciation and Use Allowance;

-- 4. Equipment or Rental Lease
+- 4. Equipment or Rental Lease;

-- 5. Publishing, Printing, and Reproduction
+- 5. Publishing, Printing, and Reproduction;

-- 6. Materials and Supplies
+- 6. Materials and Supplies;

-- 7. Facilities and Space Rental
+- 7. Facilities and Space Rental;

-- 8. Utilities
+- 8. Utilities;

-- 9. Communications
+- 9. Communications;

-- 10. Travel for Program Operations
+- 10. Travel for Program Operations;

-- 11. Participant Training and Other Support
+- 11. Participant Training and Other Support;

-- 12. Meetings, Conferences, and Staff Training - 13.
-Contracted Services - 14.
-Insurance and Bonding - 15.
-Membership, Subscriptions and Professional Activities - 16.
-Other Administrative Costs (includes advertising, licensing related costs, audits, etc.) - Electronic records sponsors may store their records in hard copy format or electronically.
-Electronic records must be made immediately available for review at any time during approved business hours.
-It is highly recommended that a backup system be implemented in the event electronic records cannot be accessed for any reason. - Tracking Logs sponsors should maintain tracking logs to document: - 1.
+- 12. Meetings, Conferences, and Staff Training; - 13.
+Contracted Services; - 14.
+Insurance and Bonding; - 15.
+Membership, Subscriptions and Professional Activities; and - 16.
+Other Administrative Costs (includes advertising, licensing related costs, audits, etc.). - Records Sponsors may store their records in hard copy format or electronically.
+Electronic or hard copy records must be made immediately available upon request for review at any time during approved business hours.
+Requests for documents being sent to ADE must be complied with by the end of the business day requested.
+In the event the request is made in the afternoon the requested records must be made available by ADE's close of business the following day. - Tracking Logs Sponsors should maintain tracking logs to document: - 1.
 Compliance with the serious deficiency process; - 2.
 Compliance with training and monitoring requirements; - 3.
 Provider licensing, certification, or approval requirements (including fingerprints, inspections, CPR/First Aid, water safety certification, etc.); - 4.
-Provider eligibility requirements (e.g. tiering information, income eligibility, etc.); - 5.
-Providers who give advance notice of being out of the home during an approved meal service time (dates and times of notification are critical);
+Provider eligibility requirements (e.g. tiering information, income eligibility, etc.); and - 5.
+Providers who give advance notice of being out of the home during an approved meal service time (dates and times of notification are critical).